 - Substance abuse among pregnant women

-For more information on our female specific program of addiction recovery, feel free to reach out at any point in time.
+For more information on our female-specific addiction recovery groups, feel free to reach out at any point in time.
 While addiction is far from a one-size-fits-all disease, women can often relate to members of the same sex when it comes to a variety of the recovery-related challenges they face on a daily basis.